 Tattoo Removal Training at National Laser Institute

 If you are interested in pursuing a niche career in laser tattoo removal, you can learn this and many other laser treatments in just 1-2 weeks with training from National Laser Institute!

 The second half of the course is spent doing hands-on training in an educational setting.
-You will have the opportunity to treat a variety of clients and tattoo types in order to gain real world experience.
+You will have the opportunity to treat a variety of clients and tattoo types to gain real-world experience.